lfn-cnti/bestpractices/GOVERNANCE.md

 1. [Code of Conduct](code-of-conduct.md)
 1. CNF WG "Approved" Best Practices
     - This would be Best Practices which the CNF WG promotes in an approved list.
 Eg. Baseline Best Practices
-    - Proposing a best practice is okay with the default process.
-Marking it as accepted and listing it as a CNF WG approved Best Practice requires additional review and approval
+    - Proposing a best practice is encouraged with the default process.
+Marking it as accepted and listing it as a CNF WG approved Best Practice requires additional review and approval.
     - Potentially the [Best Practices for CNF Developers](doc/best_cnf_dev.md) will list only approved best practices or at least have a designation for which are approved vs another status.